apereo/cas/etc/loadtests/locust/README.rst

 --------------
 These script files were created as a starting point for users to test the various protocols supported by CAS with the Python Locust load testing framework.
 Feel free to use and update to meet your needs.

+The Python version used to create these script = Python 3.7.5

 There are 4 example scripts available for your use.

 - old_locustfile.py - This file is the old locust script file used for CAS v5 testing.
 This still can be used and is included as a comparison file to the other 3.
 Created with Locust 0.8a2